Academic ranks in the United States: Background

 Traditionally, Assistant Professor has been the usual entry-level rank for faculty on the "tenure track", although this depends on the institution and the field.
 Then, promotion to the rank of Associate Professor and later Professor (informally, "Full Professor") indicates that significant work has been done in research, teaching and institutional service.
 Although the associate rank usually indicates that a tenure-track professor has been granted tenure, some tenure-track personnel may be hired at the associate rank from another academic institution or a nonacademic profession contingent on the expectation that they will soon receive tenure.
 In rare instances, one may be tenured and remain at the assistant rank if promotion to the higher rank is not contingent on the bestowal of tenure.
 It typically takes about six years or so to advance in rank.
 The time for advancement between associate to full professor is less rigid than for assistant to associate.
 Typically, failure to be promoted to associate professor from assistant results in termination following a 1-year appointment.
 Although it can engender professional stigmatization, tenured faculty are usually permitted to remain in the associate grade indefinitely, with some institutions now conferring emeritus status at that rank.

-In applied fields, such as engineering, law, medicine, business, or journalism – and lately expanding to others – faculty types can also include Clinical Professor or Professor of Practice.
+In applied fields, such as engineering, law, education, medicine, business, or journalism – and lately expanding to others – faculty types can also include Clinical Professor or Professor of Practice.
 Often tied to secure, long-term contracts with significant review processes, these ranks are generally not tenure-track and emphasize practitioner knowledge and skills rather than scholarly research.
 Depending on the discipline and range of experience, incumbents in these positions may only possess an undergraduate degree or a secondary school diploma.
 A variant is the less-common title of Teaching Professor, which is not limited to professional fields.
 Recently, some institutions have created separate tenure tracks for such positions, which may also be given other names such as "lecturer with security of employment".

-Other faculty who are not on the tenure track in the U.S. are often classified as Lecturers (or more advanced Senior Lecturers) or Instructors, who may teach full-time or have some administrative duties, but have no research obligations (essentially the converse of "research-only" faculty or "research-only staff", which has no true counterpart because teaching positions are almost always "faculty" – except for student-assistantships), which also come in various forms and may be either tenure-track or not.
+Other faculty who are not on the tenure track in the U.S. are often classified as Lecturers (or more advanced Senior Lecturers) or Instructors, who may teach full-time or have some administrative duties, but have no research obligations, which also come in various forms and may be either tenure-track or not.
 Both Lecturers and Instructors typically hold advanced graduate/professional degrees.
 The term "professor" as a common noun is often used for persons holding any kind of faculty position.
 In academic medicine, Instructor usually denotes someone who has completed residency, fellowship, or other post-doctoral (M.D./D.O.) training but who is not tenure-track faculty.